ioccc-src/winner/bugs.md

 some invalid prototypes and use `printf()` instead of the invalid pointer to it (incompatible type).
 Besides that it happened under linux where there was no compilation error or crash.

+It's possible this is no longer an issue but if it's encountered again please let us know or offer a fix.

 ## [1995/vanschnitz](1995/vanschnitz/vanschnitz.c) ([README.md](1995/vanschnitz/README.md))